paulnguyen-mn/learn-nextjs/README.md

 - hook `use-add-work`: Implement new hook useAddWork() hook
 - Form level: same with update
 - Page level `[workId]`: handle form submission for add mode

+### `07-14` - Require login for add / update page

+- Allow to config at page-level: require login or not
+- Update <Auth /> to receive new props: requireLogin
+- Use **replace** instead of **push** for login redirect
+- Only show Add button if user is logged in
+- Fix blinking issue between add and edit mode